 WTS wants students to become skilled with the fundamentals and does not allow cell phone or GPS device use on field days.
 Two major drawbacks are limited battery life and inconsistent connectivity.
-However, they can be priceless in case of emergency.
-Features appear and change at a rapid pace.
-See REI's Expert Advice for more information.
+However, cell phones, satellite messengers, and PLBs can be priceless in case of emergency.
+Do some research before you purchase an emergency communication device because features appear and change at a rapid pace.